dmb2168/o365-appids/README.md

 If you know what someone of the unknown IDs map to or have your own to contribute please submit a PR!

-Shoutout to @prolsen and https://github.com/prolsen/o365 for great work in enumerating many of the Microsoft Services Application IDs.
+Shoutout to @prolsen and https://github.com/prolsen/o365 for great work in enumerating many of these Application IDs!